SDPTeam15/PolyEvents/summaries/sprint2.md

 ## Florian

+I added the admin UI to allow them to see what items are in the database.
+They can add new items and delete existing ones from this one.

+I spent more time than expected to do my part because of the tests.
+I spent too much time reading the documentation to understand some part of the test libraries.

+Next week, I'll try to take more backend tasks as I only worked on UI until now.

 ## Mathieu

 This week, I set the google map fragment up and explorated the features it offers.
 I created a function to draw areas and add the information window related to it.